dragonfly/dragonfly/README.md

 To run all unit tests, run ```bash run_all_tests.sh```.
 Some of the tests are stochastic and could fail occasionally.
 If this happens, run the same test a few times and make sure it is not consistently failing.
 Running all tests will take a while.
-You can run each unit test individually simpy via `python -m unittest path.to.test.unittest_xxx`.
+You can run each unit test individually simply via `python -m unittest path.to.test.unittest_xxx`.

 &nbsp;